lundqvistr/manual_medfak_research_data/manual.md

 In case you are not involved in medical research, we still hope that the suggestions made here are relevant to you.
 After all, even though there are many fields in science, there are also many common tasks in the analysis of the data.
 We do not claim that the suggestions made here are the only ones or the best.
 We do however claim that the approach suggested is simple enough to use in _all_ systems.

 ### For whom is this document written?
 The targeted audience is staff in any way involved in research - PhD students, supervisors,... - inexperienced and experienced alike.

 ### How to use this document
-In many projects data comes from other sources: external databases, data collected by others or the like.
-In such cases, there might be a lot of variables already named, having more or less complete documentation, and the structures might not be in line with the recommendations found in this document.
-Then you have to make a decision about if "old" structures should be changed or not.
-There is not any simple rule for how to proceed in such cases.
-You could limit your efforts to only new derived variables, or you could set out to change all of the old variables.
-Our recommendation is that whatever approach is chosen, you should try to make these decisions early in the process.
-It does not become easier to set up a good structure for the data later.
+?Vad ska in här?
+Kan rubrik och avsnitt strykas?

-### For what type of data is this document written?
+### For what kind of data is this document written?
 Research data is stored in different forms and for different purposes.
 Some forms are suited for tasks such as _follow-up of individual patients_ in their daily care.
 Then the use of the file can be simplified by using a "visual layout", colors, bold text or the like.
 The goal in such cases usually is to collect and use data for each individual, not to calculate summaries such as means for several individuals.

 Another purpose is _research_ where the goal is to summarize important aspects of the individual records, and where data on individuals usually is not important.
 This latter kind of use most often requires a layout for the data which is different from the former one.
 Here we are concerned with this latter use.

 Further, the data considered is of the kind usually referred to as _quantitative_.
 Considerations for the structure in qualitative data must be found elsewhere.

+### The scope for the recommendations made here
+In many research projects, data comes from several sources: your own manually entered data, external databases, data collected by others or the like. the suggestions made are meant to be of use especially when you are setting up your own structure.
+In the case of data from other sources, you are not in complete control yourself.
+There might be a lot of variables already named, having more or less complete documentation, and the structures might not be in line with the recommendations made here.
+Then you have to make a decision about if "old" structures should be changed or not.
+There is not any simple rule for how to proceed in such cases.
+You could limit your efforts to only new derived variables, or you could set out to change all of the old variables.
+Our recommendation is that whatever approach is chosen, you should try to make these decisions early in the process.
+It does not become easier to set up a good structure for the data later.

 ### Why is a good structure in research data so important?
 Having a good structure is simply fundamental for working efficiently, both for yourself during the project and in other contexts.